UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-notebooks.md

 We can modify the example notebook to load the twitter data into our working environment, and to print of extract of it.
-The notebook to do this can be found [here](https://raw.githubusercontent.com/UoMResearchIT/r-tidyverse-digtial-humanities/gh-pages/notebooks/example1.Rmd)
+The notebook to do this can be found [here](https://raw.githubusercontent.com/UoMResearchIT/r-tidyverse-digital-humanities/gh-pages/notebooks/example1.Rmd)

+## Controlling what's output

 At the moment all the code and data we've written are shown in the document.
 This can be excessive.
 For example, we may get diagnostic messages which we don't anticipate being of interest to the reader.
 We can hide the R code in a chunk as follows: